TheSilvered/nest/docs/filesystem_library.md

 ### `[path: Str] @mkdirs`

-Creates a directory and sub-directories at `path`, succeeds even if the directory/ies exist(s).
+Creates a directory at `path`, and the parent directories if needed, succeeds even if the directory already exists.

 ### `[path: Str] @rmdir`